indygreg/PyOxidizer/docs/oxidized_importer_resource_files.rst

 .. important::

-   As of Python 3.8, ``ResourceReader`` and ``importlib.resources`` are the most robust mechanisms for loading resources and PyOxidizer recommends adopting these APIs if possible.
+   As of Python 3.8, ``ResourceReader`` and ``importlib.resources`` are the most robust mechanisms for loading resources and we recommend adopting these APIs if possible.

 .. _resource_reader_support: